MatthewPalmer9/dreamstream/README.md

 [Matthew Palmer](https://github.com/matthewpalmer9)

 ## About
 DreamStream is a video streaming application.
+It is a passion project for fun and with the ultimate goal of upgrading my knowledge around video stream, user accounts, security and more.

 ## Objectives
 - To learn about video streaming.